-- U.S. Ski & Snowboard has prohibited wax products containing fluorocarbons from use in all sanctioned competitions. - It is recommended that Masters use helmets that meet the FIS standards for all U.S. Ski & Snowboard GS, SG and DH competitions.
-The helmet must bear a "CE" mark and conform to one or more of the following helmet standards: CEH.Din 1077, ASTM F2040, SNELL S98 or RS98.
-Helmets which meet the new FIS standard have a sticker affixed by the manufacturer that states, "Conforms to FIS Specification RH 2013". - To participate in any Sanctioned masters event, racers must hold a Masters membership and be at least 18 years of age.
+- U.S. Ski & Snowboard has prohibited wax products containing fluorocarbons from use in all sanctioned competitions. - As of the 2021-2022 season, Masters must use helmets that meet the FIS standards for all U.S. Ski & Snowboard GS, SG and DH competitions.
+Helmets which meet the FIS standard have a sticker affixed by the manufacturer that states, "Conforms to FIS Specification RH 2013".
+For all disciplines, helmet must bear a "CE" mark and conform to one or more of the following helmet standards: CEH.Din 1077, ASTM F2040, SNELL S98 or RS98.
+Additionally camera mount attachments are no longer allowed. - Electronic communications are permitted for most competition-related activities, including team captains/competitor meetings, event schedules and updates, competitor checkin, start lists, and results.
+Specific details on electronic techniques must be made available to all participants prior to the event.
+Physical scoreboards in the finish area are still recommended for all masters races. - To participate in any Sanctioned masters event, racers must hold a Masters membership and be at least 18 years of age.
 Racers ages 18 to 24 with a Non-Scored Athlete membership may participate in Alpine Masters competitions.
 A Short-Term (multi-day) membership may be purchased to participate in non-championship (divisional) races, but is not valid at masters national or regional championships.
-Short-Term fees can be applied toward the cost of a yearly masters membership by contacting Member Services. - Masters equipment rules conform to the FIS Masters equipment rules.
-U.S. Ski & Snowboard recommends that competitors in Masters events compete on equipment designed for the particular discipline (DH, SL, GS and SG) but does not make any recommendations in regard to ski length or shape. - For U.S. Ski & Snowboard membership, athletes must carry primary medical insurance that is in effect for the entire term of the membership season. - For FIS Masters events, Men's Class 6 (ages 55-59) is part of Group A.
+Short-Term fees can be applied toward the cost of a yearly masters membership by contacting Member Services.

+- Masters equipment rules conform to the FIS Masters equipment rules.
+U.S. Ski & Snowboard recommends that competitors in Masters events compete on equipment designed for the particular discipline (DH, SL, GS and SG) but does not make any recommendations in regard to ski length or shape. - For U.S. Ski & Snowboard membership, athletes must carry primary medical insurance that is in effect for the entire term of the membership season.